cse110-sp25-group30/cse110-sp25-group30/admin/misc/rules.md

 **Common Goals:**
 - Learning how to effecient collaborate and work in a team-based SWE environment.
-- Delivering a working, and efficient product within an academic deadline
+- Delivering a working, and efficient product within an academic deadline.
 - Practicing clear and frequent communication between each other.
 - Reflecting regularly and adjusting our team dynamics as needed.